qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 or [`PairwiseLoss`](https://quaterion.qdrant.tech/quaterion.loss.pairwise_loss.html#quaterion.loss.pairwise_loss.PairwiseLoss).
 In this example, we will use [`TripletLoss`](https://quaterion.qdrant.tech/quaterion.loss.triplet_loss.html#quaterion.loss.triplet_loss.TripletLoss), which is a subclass of `GroupLoss`.
 In general, subclasses of `GroupLoss` are used with datasets in which samples are assigned with some group (or label).
 In our example label is a make of the car.
 Those datasets should emit `SimilarityGroupSample`.
-Another alternatives are implementations `PairwiseLoss`, which consume `SimilarityPairSample` - pair of objects for which similarity is specified individually.
+Other alternatives are implementations of `PairwiseLoss`, which consume `SimilarityPairSample` - pair of objects for which similarity is specified individually.
-To see an example for the latter, you may need to check out the [NLP Tutorial](https://quaterion.qdrant.tech)
+To see an example of the latter, you may need to check out the [NLP Tutorial](https://quaterion.qdrant.tech)

 ```python
     def configure_loss(self) -> SimilarityLoss: